top of page

 a detailed coloring page for barrier games in speech therapy

 This is a great coloring page for a barrier game.
-There are so many language possibilities with this picture – spatial concepts like top, middle, bottom, verbs to talk about what the different mice are doing, and lots of specific vocabulary for items in and around the house.
+There are so many language possibilities with this picture – spatial concepts like top, middle, and bottom, verbs to talk about what the different mice are doing, and lots of specific vocabulary for items in and around the house.
+For a free download of this and other coloring pages that would be great for a barrier game, click here.

-2. Everyone gets the same materials – same pictures and same crayon colors if you’re using crayons.
-Same scene and stickers if you're using the sticker pads.
+2. I give everyone the same materials – the same pictures and the same crayon colors if you’re using coloring pages.
+The same scene and stickers if you're using the sticker pads.

-3. Use game boxes, books, or whatever else you have around you to create a “barrier” so no one can see anyone else’s picture.
+3. I use game boxes, books, or whatever else is nearby to create a “barrier” so no one can see anyone else’s picture.
 Cheating accusations ("No peeking!") are often met with mischievous giggles!

-4. Take turns giving and following directions – that way, both comprehension and expressive language can be targeted.
-Each student can get turns at being “the direction giver” and “the listener”.
+4. I encourage the group to take turns giving and following directions – that way, both comprehension and expressive language can be targeted.
+Each student gets turns being “the direction giver” and “the direction follower.”

-5. After each direction, wait for everyone to follow it.
-When everyone is finished following the direction the way they think they should, hold up your pictures (“One, two, three… SHOW!”) and examine how similar everyone’s pictures still are.
+5. After each direction, I wait for everyone to follow it.
+When everyone is finished following the direction the way they think they should, we all hold up our pictures (“One, two, three… SHOW!”) and examine how similar everyone’s pictures still are.
 Fix any errors that have happened by examining what went wrong.
 Was the direction confusing?
 Did the listener not understand a word or concept?
 The immediate feedback kids get in barrier games is concrete and meaningful.

 Do you have any fun materials you use for barrier games?
 Share them in the comments!